Trust Region Masking for Long-Horizon LLM Reinforcement Learning: Abstract

 \section{Abstract}

-Policy gradient methods for large language models optimize a surrogate objective computed from samples of a rollout policy $\piroll$.
-When $\piroll \ne \pitheta$, there is approximation error between the surrogate and the true objective.
-Prior work has shown that this off-policy mismatch is unavoidable in modern LLM-RL due to implementation divergence, mixture-of-experts routing discontinuities, and distributed training staleness.
-Classical trust region bounds on the resulting error scale as $O(T^2)$ with sequence length $T$, rendering them vacuous for long-horizon tasks.
-We derive two tighter bounds: a \emph{Pinsker-Marginal} bound scaling as $O(T^{3/2})$ and a \emph{Mixed} bound scaling as $O(T)$.
-Crucially, both bounds depend on $\Dkltokmax$---the maximum token-level KL divergence across all positions in a sequence.
-This is inherently a \emph{sequence-level} quantity: it requires examining the entire trajectory to compute, and therefore cannot be controlled by token-independent methods like PPO clipping.
-We propose Trust Region Masking (TRM), which excludes entire sequences from gradient computation if any token violates the trust region, providing the first non-vacuous monotonic improvement guarantees for long-horizon LLM-RL.
+Policy gradient methods for Large Language Models optimize a policy $\pi_\theta$ via a surrogate objective computed from samples of a rollout policy $\pi_{\text{roll}}$.
+However, modern LLM-RL pipelines suffer from unavoidable implementation divergences---backend discrepancies, Mixture-of-Experts routing discontinuities, and distributed training staleness---causing off-policy mismatch ($\pi_{\text{roll}} \neq \pi_\theta$) and approximation errors between the surrogate and the true objective.
+We demonstrate that classical trust region bounds on this error scale as $O(T^2)$ with sequence length $T$, rendering them vacuous for long-horizon tasks.
+To address this, we derive a family of bounds---both KL-based and TV-based---including a \emph{Pinsker-Marginal} bound ($O(T^{3/2})$), a \emph{Mixed} bound ($O(T)$), and an \emph{Adaptive} bound that strictly generalizes the Pinsker-Marginal bound via per-position importance-ratio decomposition.
+Taking the minimum over all bounds yields the tightest known guarantee across all divergence regimes.
+Crucially, all bounds depend on the maximum token-level divergence $\Dkltokmax$ (or $\Dtvtokmax$), a \emph{sequence-level} quantity that cannot be controlled by token-independent methods like PPO clipping.
+We propose Trust Region Masking (TRM), which masks entire sequences violating the trust region, enabling the first non-vacuous monotonic improvement guarantees for long-horizon LLM-RL.